ualers/SoftwareAI/README.md

 The concept of an AI team within the company/organization in the Company Managers category is to replace the need to hire people to be the Company Managers

 #
 #
 #
-# AI Team Company Owners
-* **💭Concept**:
-The concept of an AI team within the company/organization in the Company Owners category is to replace the need to hire people to be the Company Owners

-#
-#
 #